Thibaut-Longchamps/Certification-Fullstack/Direction de projets de gestion de données/README.md

 # wildfire-fs-project

-Description
-Wildfire Detection is an application designed to help users identify and report wildfires quickly.
-Our application uses state-of-the-art computer vision and data analysis techniques to detect fire and smoke in images, providing crucial information to emergency services.
+Description: Wildfire Detection is an application designed to help users identify and report wildfires quickly.
+Our application uses state-of-the-art computer vision and data analysis techniques to detect fire and smoke in images, roviding crucial information to emergency services.

-Features
 File Upload: Users can upload images containing potential wildfire scenes.
 Camera Input: Users can use their phone's camera to capture and analyze images in real-time.
 Fire and Smoke Detection: Our application uses a custom-trained YOLOv8 model to detect fire and smoke in images.

 Geolocation: If available, the application displays the GPS coordinates of the image, helping emergency services locate the fire.
 Weather Information: Users can access weather data related to the detected fire's location, including wind speed and direction.
 User-Friendly Interface: The user interface is simple and intuitive, making it easy for anyone to use.